A slow-burn, deeply emotional historical romance

 First Place in Romance, Pacific Northwest Writers' Contest, 2018

-Romance Writers of America Golden Heart Finalist, 2018
+Romance Writers of America Golden Heart Finalist, 2017 and 2018

 The Catherine, Toronto RWA, First Place in Historical Romance, 2018